 - Scams and Haggling in Cusco

-Of course, as a tourist, especially as a non-Spanish speaking Gringo, you’ll be the target of scams.
-Taxi drivers, vendors, tour operators, and more will almost inevitably bump up the prices.
-A tourist tax, per se.
-You can try to haggle them down and they’ll usually bump it down without much of a struggle.
-For example, if they ask 35 soles for a tour, you can realistically bump it down to 25 but they’ll drop it to 30 without much of a struggle.
-Considering this is about $10, I usually don’t bother since I’m of the principle that those 5 soles would be more important to them than it would be to me.
-But of course, when you’re buying presents or any artisanal goods, going down from 300 to 250 soles is a more significant amount of money.
-Haggling down to 80% of original price is probably a good rule of thumb, I would say.
+For example, say someone charges you 35 soles for a tour.
+Getting it down to 30 soles won’t be much of a struggle, but you can realistically bump it down to 25.
+Considering this is about $10, I usually won’t bother since I’m of the principle that those 5 soles would be more important to them than it would be to me.
+However, when dealing with larger sums of money, this can be significant.
+When buying presents or any artisanal goods, going down from 300 to 250 soles is a sizable amount of money.
+Haggling down to 75-80% of the original price is a good rule of thumb.

 To Sum It Up…